JamesOwers/phd_thesis_markdown/source/070_references.md

 <!--
 Do not edit this page.

-References are automatically generated from the BibTex file (References.bib)
+References are automatically generated from the BibTex file (phd_thesis_references.bib)

 ...which you should create using your reference manager.
 -->